19bufordcarl/CarlRPG/TTRPGs/Myth & Shadow/Social Systems/Companions.md

 | 9               | 50,000                        |
 | 10              | 100,000                       |
 Companions are along primarily for the loot.
 Narrative 'companions' should simply be referee controlled NPCs that accompany the party, and have stats tracked by the referee rather than a true companion.
+### Availability
+For every 10 available [NPC Hireling](NPC%20Hirelings.md) Merchants, there should be roughly 1 who is willing to be a companion.
+The referee can also design specific companions if they so desire.

 ## Leveling Up

+### Session Method XP
-If the PCs are a level higher than a companion at the end of a month, the PC make
+If the PC is two levels higher than a companion at the end of a month, the next time you complete a full [Rest](../Game%20Procedures/Resting.md) the companion levels up.
+In addition to the normal [Level](../Player%20Characters/Derived%20Statistics/Level.md) up procedure, increase their loyalty score by 1.
+(This means that companions will typically be 1 level lower than the party).
+### Treasure Method XP
+The companions only gain XP for the treasure that is part of their share.

 ## Loyalty Checks